28 Different Types of Fasteners

 Their male threads begin at the very tip.
 Their heads can also be in a variety of forms.
 There are a few distinctions between bolts and screws, though.

 Screws frequently require internal threads to hold items together.
-On the other hand, Bolts can retain grip between non-threaded pieces and nuts.
+On the other hand, Bolts can retain a grip between non-threaded pieces and nuts.

 Sheet Metal Screw